 Universal Human Rights Month

-Celebrate peace, liberty and freedom with your children.
+Celebrate peace, liberty, and freedom with your children.
 Teach them about human rights.
 You'll show your kids how to be thankful and they'll learn about respect at the same time.

 Write to a Friend Month

 Grab a pen and paper.
 Encourage your children to write their pals.
 They can write a kid-friendly thank you card to their friends or simply write to say hi.
-It's an excellent exercise for all age groups that doesn't include phone calls, texts or emails.
+It's an excellent exercise for all age groups -- one that doesn't include phone calls, texts or emails.
 Preschoolers can practice their writing skills and older children can learn letter writing basics.
 You're not off the hook either.
 Write your children letters to tell them how much you love and appreciate them.